onap/integration-simulators-nf-simulator-ves-client/README.md

 }
 ```

-Expected output of such request (body of an event being send to a ves) should be as follows:
+Expected output of such request (body of an event being sent to a ves) should be as follows:
 ```json
 {
 	"event": {